Polish presidential vote — Duda ahead in exit poll, but too close to call | DW | 12.07.2020

-Poles have voted in a presidential election between populist incumbent Andrzej Duda and pro-EU Warsaw mayor Rafal Trzaskowski.
-While an early exit poll showed Duda slightly ahead, the margin was to close to call.
+Populist presidential incumbent Andrzej Duda has claimed victory over his pro-EU rival, Warsaw mayor Rafal Trzaskowski.
+An early exit poll showed Duda to be slightly ahead, but the margin remains too close to call.

-Polish voters turned out in large numbers on Sunday in a razor-edge election to decide between two very different political paths.
+Polish President Andrzej Duda staked an early claim to victory in Sunday's razor-edge election to decide between two very different political paths for the country.

-The election sees President Adrzej Duda, who is seeking another five-year term, pitched against the mayor of Warsaw, Rafal Trzaskowski.
+The election sees right-wing populist and Donald Trump ally Duda, who is seeking another five-year term, pitched against the mayor of Warsaw, Rafal Trzaskowski.

-An exit poll showed the result was too close to call, with Duda on 50.4% and Trzaskowski on 49.6%.
-The survey has a margin of error of plus or minus two percentage points.
+An exit poll by the Ipsos institute placed Duda on 50.4% and Trzaskowski on 49.6%.
+The survey has a margin of error of plus or minus two percentage points, making the result too close too call.
+Despite this, Duda seized on the poll to claim an early victory.

-Poland's State Electoral Commission reported that turnout by 5 p.m.
-(1500 UTC) was 52.1% — more than four points higher than at the same time in the first round of voting on June 28.

 Read more: Poland heads to polls to elect next president